Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 One of the major sources of confusion about k-means can be traced to conflating the problem with the algorithm used to solve it.

-# K-Means Problem
+# The K-Means Problem

 Let's go back to our hypothetical dataset.
 Hopefully your imaginary laptop's fans have spun down by now.
 To make things more concrete, we'll say that we have <mjx-container>\(n\)</mjx-container> data points, each of which has <mjx-container>\(d\)</mjx-container> features, and each feature is a real number; more succinctly, each data point <mjx-container>\(x_{i}\)</mjx-container> is a <mjx-container>\(d\)</mjx-container>-dimensional real vector for <mjx-container>\(1 \leq i \leq n\)</mjx-container>.

 Now suppose there *is*  some sort of meaningful, useful subset structure lurking in the data, just waiting to be discovered.
 Before we can find it, we need to decide how we will operationalize the distinguishing features of the subsets;
 in other words, what measurable characteristics will we use to differentiate one cluster from another?

+## Means to an End
 From a statistical point of view, an obvious choice to characterize subpopulations is the average, or mean, of each subpopulation.
-Means are easy to compute.
+Sample means are easy to compute - just add and divide.
 {{begin_aside}} Recall that a statistic is <dfn>sufficient</dfn> relative to an unknown parameter of a particular statistical model if no other quantity computed from a sample could provide any more information about the unknown parameter.
 The